telent/nixwrt/README.md

 # How to build it

-Please note: for ease of development/testing, the NixWRT build presently produces separate kernel image and root fileystem images, which you are expected to load into your device's RAM using TFTP.
+Please note: for ease of development/testing, the NixWRT build defaults to producing separate kernel image and root fileystem images, which you are expected to load into your device's RAM using TFTP.
-All-in-one flashable images for "production" use are still a TODO item.
+It is also possible to create all-in-one flashable images for "production" use, but that's still a bit manual/experimental

 Clone the nixwrt repo, and also the nixpkgs fork on which it depends